Five Top Places To Sell Your Big Rig

 - You can list the truck for sale “as is,” but there is still considerable gray area that can cause you headaches even after the sale of the truck.
 Carefully review every ad before posting so it doesn’t misrepresent your sale.

 This non-profit website changed the game and made many newspaper classifieds obsolete.
+Craigslist is a decent platform to sell a semi truck, commercial truck, tractor, and much more.
 For private party sellers, there is no cost and Craigslist can produce results.
 Make sure you have a detailed description of your big rig and categorize it under the right slot.

 Additionally, depending on how competitive the market is, your ad can be quickly pushed to page three or four rather than being the first page people click on.
 Make sure to review your ad and update its publication date as necessary.